Periodisation of the history of Belize: Postclassic

 The Postclassic is most often characterised as the time span during which societies or states across the relevant geographic region underwent transformation or revival.
-It was prior thought of as the period which followed the Classic culmination or florescence of Mayan civilisation, ie 'as a decline from the Classic peak of civilisation, a time marked by decadence rather than [a Classic-like] era of continued development.'
+It was prior thought of as the period which followed the Classic culmination or florescence of Maya civilisation, ie 'as a decline from the Classic peak of civilisation, a time marked by decadence rather than [a Classic-like] era of continued development.'

 Though the entire Palaeoindian-to-Postclassic time span is often characterised as pre-Columbian, the Postclassic is most often end dated after 1492.